nathanrenzi/Electron2DEngine/README.md

 # Electron2D

-A 2D game engine I am creating using C# as a learning project.
-My goal is to make as many systems as I can myself so that I can learn as much as possible, and importing libraries to fill in the gaps.
+A 2D game engine written in C#.
+This project is a self-study meant to give me more experience with large projects and to gain a better understanding of how game engines work.

 ## Author